ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

 Astro by default saves it builds on the dist directory so our docroot location was set to dist.
 This will allow you to browse the build on the default https://<projectname>.ddev.site url.

 DDev currently uses the PHP project type as the custom catch it all.
-So for anything that does not fit inside the other CMS's PHP can be chosen.
+So for anything that does not fit inside the other CMSs PHP can be chosen.

 ## 1. Vite in DDev